 Inclusion Criteria

-• Eastern Cooperative Oncology Group (ECOG) performance status <= 1. – Laboratory values meeting the criteria outlined in the protocol. – Documented diagnosis of multiple myeloma (MM) based on standard International Myeloma Working Group (IMWG) criteria. – Has measurable disease at screening as defined in the protocol. – Known or centrally determined t(11;14) positive status and/or centrally determined BCL2high status. – Refractory to or intolerant of all established MM therapies that are known to provide clinical benefit and received all standard of care (SOC) agents in previous line(s) of therapy, including a proteasome inhibitors (PI), an Immunomodulatory drugs (IMID), and an anti-CD38 monoclonal antibody. – Permitted to be venetoclax or BCL-2 inhibitor exposed in previous lines of therapy. – Life expectancy >= 12 weeks.
+• Eastern Cooperative Oncology Group (ECOG) performance status <= 1. – Laboratory values meeting the criteria outlined in the protocol. – Documented diagnosis of multiple myeloma (MM) based on standard International Myeloma Working Group (IMWG) criteria. – Has measurable disease at screening as defined in the protocol. – Locally documented or centrally determined t(11;14) positive status and/or centrally determined BCL2high status.
+Note: If local testing for t(11;14) is discordant with central testing for t(11;14) status, a detailed review of central and local results for t(11;14) status is required to ensure the participants' safety. – Part 1 and Part 2, Arm 1 Only: Refractory to or intolerant of all established MM therapies that are known to provide clinical benefit and are triple class exposed to a proteasome inhibitors (PI), an Immunomodulatory drugs (IMID), and an anti-CD38 monoclonal antibody in previous line(s) of therapy. – Part 2, Arms 2 and 3 Only: Received 1 to 3 prior lines of therapy, including a PI or an IMiD. – Part 1 only: Permitted to be venetoclax or BCL-2 inhibitor exposed in previous lines of therapy. – Life expectancy >= 12 weeks.
 Exclusion Criteria:

 Gender Eligibility: All

-Minimum Age: 19 Years
+Minimum Age: 18 Years

 Maximum Age: N/A